Permissioning Knowledge in Guru

 Collection & Source Permissions

-You must be a workspace Admin to create a Collection and assign Groups to it.
-Collection Owners can edit Group roles for Collections they own.
+Access RequiredYou must be a workspace Admin, Creator, or a relevant custom role to create a Collection and assign access to it.

-Giving Groups access to sources for answers
+Giving Groups access to Sources for answers

-To manage Group access to a source:
+To manage access to a Source:

-- Click the ellipsis (⋮) next to the source name.
+- Click the ellipsis

 - Click Manage Access.